Woolsocks 2026: automatic cashback + €3 referral bonus

 About this offer

-• 4.5/5 on Trustpilot (6,104+ reviews); read-only PSD2 access, GDPR-compliant.
+- 4.5/5 on Trustpilot (6,100+ reviews); read-only PSD2 access, GDPR-compliant.

 What is Woolsocks?

-Woolsocks is a Dutch automatic-cashback app.
-Its principle is unique in the sector: you link your bank card to the app, and Woolsocks automatically detects your purchases at its partners to credit you cashback — with no prior click, no receipt scan, no action on your part.
-A 4.5/5 rating on Trustpilot based on 6,104+ reviews confirms the service's reliability and popularity.
-The minimum withdrawal is €2.50 via PayPal.
-Partners include Lidl, Amazon, IKEA and Decathlon.
-For other cashback apps, Naomi offers cashback on Amazon and other online retailers, and Qassa combines cashback and paid emails.
+Woolsocks is an automatic-cashback app born in the Netherlands and run by a Swiss company (Woolsocks AG, registered in Lucerne since 27 September 2021) founded by former founders of the broker DEGIRO.
+Its principle is unique in the sector: link your bank account and Woolsocks automatically detects purchases at its partners, crediting cashback — no prior clicks, no receipt scans, no action on your part.
+A 4.5/5 Trustpilot rating (6,100+ reviews) confirms the service's reliability.
+The payout threshold is just €2.50, by bank transfer or gift card.
+Partners range from Lidl to Amazon among 4,000+ brands.
+For other cashback apps, Naomi covers Amazon and other online retailers, and Qassa combines cashback with paid emails.

 How does Woolsocks automatic cashback work?